JuliaMolSim/DFTK.jl/docs/src/guide/installation.md

 !!! tip "Reducing the overhead of PrecompileTools during development"
     We use [PrecompileTools.jl](https://github.com/JuliaLang/PrecompileTools.jl) to
-    reduce the time to first SCF and thus the user experience of DFTK.
-For development spending the additional precompilation cost is usually not worth it and it might be a good idea to disable precompilation in a development setup.
+    reduce the time to first SCF.
+For development spending the additional time for precompiling DFTK is usually not worth it and it might be a good idea to disable precompilation in a development setup.
 See the [PrecompileTools documentation](https://julialang.github.io/PrecompileTools.jl/stable/)
     for instructions how to do this.